Starting a New Club:

 • In following that leadership idea in another direction, it is desirable to choose club leaders who don’t already have other leadership positions (e.g. a newspaper staff job, another club office, an active committee position, etc.).

-• If no Apprentice is available or qualified to serve as President, a faculty member may do so.
+• If no Apprentice is available or qualified to serve as President, a faculty member must do so.

 Advice for those Considering Club Presidency

 Running a club should be something fun, not a chore, so here are a few things that might help you decide if taking on the responsibilities of a Club President are for you.

 1. Is the club focus something you are interested in outside of your GSW activities?
 If it's something you find yourself doing regularly or reading about as part of your day-to-day life, that's a sign that you have a consistent and deep enough interest in the subject matter.